Skip to content

 Non-financial value received from the past decisions.
 Risk-adjusted returns (stock market volatility means actual outcomes may have differed from assumed smooth growth).
 Inflation effects on real purchasing power.
 Taxes on hypothetical investment gains.
 Specific investment vehicles available at the time.
 Life circumstances that may have justified the past decisions.
 Psychological value of financial security at the time versus compound growth foregone.

-Common Money Mistakes Analysis Mistakes
+Patterns Commonly Observed in Money Mistakes Analysis

 Using this exercise punitively rather than prescriptively.
 Counting decisions that produced non-financial value as mistakes.
 Not applying the same forward-looking math to current decisions.
 Using optimistic historical returns that overstate potential.
 Treating large single mistakes as more meaningful than many smaller recurring patterns.
 Obsessing over past choices rather than acting on current ones.
 The calculator provides the math; the productive use is improving future behaviour rather than regretting past outcomes.